AdamBanham/ICPM2021/README.md

 ```
 pipenv run "python" "./data/steps/construct.py"
 ```
+After running this command, if the stack was constructed, a output file will be made at ```data/out/construct_out.json```.<br>
+This file is used in the future steps and is hashed to manage states between scripts.<br>

-Once you have finished with the querable athena database, you can run the following command to remove the resources allocation.
+Once you have finished with the querable athena database, you can run the following command to remove the resources allocation.<br>

 ```
 python "./data/steps/remove_stack.py"